 The No-Customs “Under R500” Fees Test

-The Trusted Service: Postbox Courier
+The Alternative Service: Postbox Courier

 It’s no secret that Postbox Courier has poor customer service when it comes to communication.
 They deliver well within time and get the job done pronto, but if you have any queries, they can be a total pain.